JanisTzou/scrape-flow/README.md

 - pagination
 - parallelism
 - selective sequential execution of scraping steps
-- throttling based on site responsiveness (To be implemented)
+- throttling based on site responsiveness (to be implemented)
 - retrial of failed requests
-- transitioning between static and JS-heavy site scraping (To be implemented)
+- seamless transitioning between static and JS-heavy site scraping
 - publishing of scraped data to client code in the order in which it appeared on the scraped sites
 - utilities for debugging

+For static sites scraping the library internally uses **HtmlUnit** while for dynamic sites **Selenium** is used.

 ## Usage and Sample Code